dotnet/datalab/README.md

 # .NET Data Lab

-This repo is for experimentation and exploring new ideas involving ADO.NET, EF Core, and other areas realted to .NET data.
+This repo is for experimentation and exploring new ideas involving ADO.NET, EF Core, and other areas related to .NET data.

 ## Current projects